 Biography

-From an early age, Meherunnisa Asad explored the iconic art and antique bazaars of the historic city of Peshawar, where she found the roots of her interest in art and the decorative arts.
+From an early age, Meherunnisa Asad explored the art and antique bazaars of the historic city of Peshawar.
 A graduate of the National College of Arts in Lahore, Pakistan, and Pratt Institute in New York, she first worked as a conservation architect with the Aga Khan Historic Cities Program.
 Today, as Artistic Director of Studio Lél, founded thirty years ago by her mother Farhana, she is a recipient of awards from the Gates Foundation and the World Craft Council.

-Meherunnisa Asad was born in 1977 in Peshawar, Pakistan.
-She holds degrees from the National College of Arts in Lahore and Pratt Institute in New York.
+Born in 1977 in Peshawar, Pakistan, Meherunnisa Asad holds degrees from the National College of Arts in Lahore and Pratt Institute in New York.
 She currently lives between Egypt and Pakistan.

 Installation shots